bucanero/apollo-ps4/README.md

 6. Check to see if the save is present in HDD Saves.
 * Note sometimes save files may display a ??? firmware warning in this case try the following.
 7. Delete all savedata of the game and create new savedata.
 8. Export it via the Account Data Management feature from settings.
-Or for decrypted data `Copy save game` to USB.
 9. Compare the online savedata names and make it match the one you just got from the console then try again.